 - Don’t move too fast.
 Go as fast as you can do the lunges correctly and safely.
 Performing lunges too fast can compromise the exercise’s form and your balance.

-Beginners should start with two to three sets of at least 10 lunges per leg.
+Beginners should start with two to three sets of at least 10 reps of lunges per leg.
 For people who workout regularly, it's best to go with four to five sets of 20 lunges.

 Lunges are one of the most effective multi-joint workouts that help strengthen and tone muscles in your lower body.
 Lunges target: